sendbird/sendbird-calls-android/README.md

 ## Handle a current call

-While a call is in progress, mute or unmute the caller’s audio using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` method(s).
+While a call is in progress, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` method(s).
 If the callee changes their audio settings, the caller is notified via the `DirectCallListener.onRemoteAudioSettingsChanged()` listener.

 ```java
 // mute my microphone